Agent-Tiro/agent-tiro.github.io/htb/bastard.md

 ## Exploitation

-Checking the exploit script out shows that some small modification is need, or at least confirmation about the relevant endpoints.
+Checking the exploit script out shows that some small modification is needed, or at least confirmation about the relevant endpoints.

 ```
 $url = 'http://vmweb.lan/drupal-7.54';